Practice making words on a super fun Easter Egg scavenger hunt!

 Ahhh, the classic Easter egg hunt.
 It’s a rite of passage for kids in the spring!

 But kids love to go on “hunts” all year round – and I bet you’d like to also find another way to use all those plastic eggs you’ve collected.

-I set up a fun scavenger hunt with plastic eggs, with a twist of making words by matching up the found letters.
+So I set up a fun scavenger hunt with plastic eggs, with a twist of making words by matching up the found letters.

-They were so excited to hunt for them, that they didn’t hardly give me a chance to hide them!
+They were so excited to hunt for them.
+The boys didn’t really give me a chance to hide them!
 I finally shut the doors to the living room only and hid them just in the one room quickly.

 Then the boys went on a hunt to find their eggs.

 As they found them, they opened them up to find an egg full of letters!

 Make Words with an Egg Scavenger Hunt